virati/research_vision/README.md

 Ongoing Research Agenda for Tiruvadi Lab

 ## Overview
-This lab focuses on building _control theoretic frameworks_ across the full-stack of BioMedical systems.
+My lab focuses on building _control theoretic frameworks_ across the full-stack of BioMedical systems.
 We focus on _neuro_ domains, and are expanding into generalized _medical_ domains.